the-overdriven/mw-enhanced/README.md

 ## I'm lost in Vivec, every canton looks the same
 Install [Colorful Vivec](https://www.nexusmods.com/morrowind/mods/53806)

+## How can I toggle the map mode?
+Install [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071), the hotkey is configurable in the mod settings.
+There is also a possibility to automatically change map mode on cell change.

 ## I'm pestered by dark assassins from Tribunal content early game
 Install [Tribunal Delayed](https://www.nexusmods.com/morrowind/mods/33973/)